dmytro-anokhin/image-decoder/README.md

 ## Misc

-If you found a bug or need additional feature open an issue.
+If you found a bug, have a feature request, or want to contribute - please open an issue.

 Make sure to check out [URLImage](https://github.com/dmytro-anokhin/url-image) package if you need to dowload and display an image in SwiftUI.
 For updates on this and other packages follow me on Twitter: [dmytroanokhin](https://twitter.com/dmytroanokhin).